chalmersplasmatheory/DREAM/doc/sphinx/source/devs/index.rst

 The FVM library
 ^^^^^^^^^^^^^^^
-The FVM library implements everything related to the discretisation scheme (finite volume methid) used in DREAM, and can be thought of as a "mathematics" library (in contrast to the DREAM library, which would be the "physics" library).
+The FVM library implements everything related to the discretisation scheme (finite volume method) used in DREAM, and can be thought of as a "mathematics" library (in contrast to the DREAM library, which would be the "physics" library).
 The FVM library is completely independent of the other DREAM components and could thus be re-used in future non-DREAM PDE solvers that